Lily's Plagiarism Report:

 She extends the plagiarism investigation to other sources for collusion checking.
 She excludes sources by using the Whitelist and then adapts her settings to accommodate her workflow.

-Lily shows James his first steps to analyse his report
+Lily shows James his first steps to analyze his report

 Clear overview with the PlagLevel